TACKLE GANG SAW CHALLENGES

-The IoT Hub sensors are located precisely on the system components that are identified as most problematic, including the motor, and arbors.
-KCF analysts begin with the standard vulnerabilities and work with the operations and maintenance team to tailor it to the individual application.
+The Hub’s sensors are located directly on the system components that are identified as most problematic, including the motor and arbors.
+Analysts begin with the standard vulnerabilities and work with the operations and maintenance team to tailor it to the individual application.

 While the IoT Hub is a wireless monitoring solution, its design allows for remote placement of the radio transmitter.
 It can be kept clear of production waste accumulation that can interfere with data transfer.

-In collaboration with the operators, the system is configured to acquire data at the precise time when the known failures or damaging conditions occur.
-This typically would require a complex wired system that is cost prohibitive for most applications.
-KCF’s IoT Hub makes this affordable and relatively easy to install to an existing PLC.
+The system is configured to acquire data at the precise time when the known failures or damaging conditions occur.
+This typically would require a complex wired system that is cost prohibitive for most applications but the Hub Hub makes this affordable and relatively easy to install to an existing PLC.

-Based on new information, KCF analysts can perform training to the maintenance and operation team and provide guidance regarding best practices for operation and maintenance to extend system life.
+KCF analysts will train the maintenance and operations team, providing provide guidance regarding best practices for operation and maintenance to extend system life.

-All machines and processes change over time and are subject to variability in maintenance, wear, and operational variability.
-The Sentry team from KCF works with the operations and maintenance team to adapt the solution, constantly learning of new vulnerabilities and changing the data acquisition and sensor configuration to enable continuous improvement.
+All machines and processes experience change and are subject to variability in maintenance, wear, and operational variability.
+KCF works to adapt the solution, constantly learning of new vulnerabilities and updating data acquisition and sensor configuration to enable continuous improvement.

-KCF personnel work with the operations team to suggest changes that reduce the damage and risk factor.
+Root cause analysis allows KCF engineers to suggest changes to reduce risk factors.
 These can include changes to speed of blades, feed rate, and other factors.
-Over time, the real-time monitoring data can be programmed to feed information directly to the system controls, enable automatic system improvement.
+The real-time monitoring data can be programmed to feed information directly to system controls.

 In the Heart of Happy Valley.